Therzok/extrepo/src/FastExtensions/Investigations.md

 * ObjCArray when Xamarin.Mac is bumped.
 * Figure out if ReadOnlyMultiSpan can be done with unsafe without branching or memory waste.
 * Check WeakEvent proxy generic implementation: https://paulstovell.com/weakevents/

+NSString/ReadOnlySpan, there are no APIs optimized for this level of marshalling.